graphops/launchpad-charts/charts/erigon/README.md

 ## Upgrading

 We recommend that you pin the version of the Chart that you deploy.
-TODO TODODODODODODOO
+You can use the `--version` flag with `helm install` and `helm upgrade` to specify a chart version constraint.

 This project uses [Semantic Versioning](https://semver.org/).
 Changes to the version of the application (the `appVersion`) that the Chart deploys will generally result in a patch version bump for the Chart.
 Breaking changes to the Chart or its `values.yaml` interface will be reflected with a major version bump.